StudyLions/StudyLion/README.md

-This bot was founder by [Ari Horesh](https://www.youtube.com/arihoresh) (Ari Horesh#0001) to support these forming study communities and allow students all over the world to study better.
+This bot was founder by [Ari Horesh](https://www.youtube.com/arihoresh) (@AriHoresh) to support these forming study communities and allow students all over the world to study better.

 ### Self Hosting

-You can self-host and fork the bot using the following steps, but beware that this version **does not include** our visual graphical user interface, which is only include in the custom private instances or our the public instance.
+You can self-host and fork the bot using the following steps, but beware that we do not provide support for self-hosted instances.
+If you are interested in a private managed instance, contact Ari at contact@arihoresh.com

 Follow the steps below to self-host the bot.
 - Clone the repo recursively (which makes sure to include the cmdClient submodule, otherwise you need to initialise it separately)